T1duS/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-From now on, I'm thinking of maintaining my CP codes.
+From now on(July 2020), I'm thinking of maintaining my CP codes.

 For my old codes refer to the following links:-
 https://codeforces.com/profile/T1duS